-Note that if you record lead pay under 60120, Premium, you should remember to calculate figures for Salary Related Expense and Insurance benefits based on this amount and include them in Cost Elements 60130 and 60140.
+Note that if you record lead pay under 60120, Premium, remember to calculate figures for Salary Related Expense and Insurance benefits based on this amount and include them in Cost Elements 60130 and 60140.
 Premium pay for permanent employees includes the same Salary Related Expense and insurance components as for permanent pay excluding medical/dental insurance, health promotion and Life Insurance.
-Find the appropriate rates by referring to the Salary Related Expense and Insurance rate tables the following pages.
+Find the appropriate rates by referring to the Salary Related Expense and Insurance rate tables, below.